The Eureka Moment in UX Design

 Six Principles of Effective User Experience Design

-Sun Tzu was doing UX before it was cool and long before everyone started bleating: “experience”.
+Sun Tzu was doing UX design before it was cool and long before everyone started bleating: “experience”.
 He knew the importance of satisfying a need or a desire, within the customer base, as opposed to clever design or features as ends in themselves.

 To maintain the correct focus on a digital product’s user experience I have learned to prioritize six principles of effective UX design.